Code-the-Dream-School/node-v3/weekly-rmor/week-13-rmor-xtreme.md

 c) .await()
 d) .sync()

+What is the primary purpose of using regular expressions (regex)?

+A) To format text by adding spaces and punctuation.
+B) To perform complex mathematical calculations and solve equations.
+C) To search for, match, and manipulate specific patterns within text data.
+D) To encrypt and decrypt sensitive information for secure communication.

 What does Express do for Node.js?
 (Select all that apply)

 a) Provides a framework for building web applications and APIs